Jarvis Rockwell, at age 81, is confronting his mortality -- with a pencil and gorilla glue on a wall.

 The eldest son of famed illustrator Norman Rockwell, who died in Stockbridge in 1978, Jarvis Rockwell considers himself spiritual, but not religious.

 "I was not raised in a faith," he says.
 "I think Christ is a very interesting person and I think it's interesting what he did, but I don't worship him.
-I don't think that's what he wanted."

 And Christianity, he says, killed too many people through religious oppression over the centuries.